rara64/windows-mixed-reality-cable/README.md

 ![](https://github.com/rara64/windows-mixed-reality-usb-c/blob/main/img/cable-replacement.jpg)

 I created the plug extender and the corresponding PCB with USB and HDMI ports.
-Both seem to be OK, but don't fully work with the headset - there is a weird pattern on the headset display.
+Both seem to be OK, but don't fully work with the headset - there is something that resembles a testing pattern on the headset display.
 My headsets for testing seem to be broken.
 PCB designs are available to download, but so far remain non-functional.
 [More here](https://github.com/rara64/windows-mixed-reality-usb-c)